 During the colonial period, British officials settled on the island, and they brought many things to the island including recreational sports and cultural elements.

+Three notable sports brought over from Britain are cricket, golf, and rugby.
 At present, cricket has become the most popular and the most money-circulating sport in the country.
 It is the least popular in England. currently, cricket matches are organized throughout the year in Sri Lanka, and teams have been created by providing cricket training in schools.

 British officials built three golf courses in the cities of Colombo, Nuwara Eliya, and Kandy, all of which are still in operation today.
 However, with many calling it a “richer men’s game”, golf has become alienated from the common man. although Sri Lankans have not strongly embraced rugby, matches are frequently organized at school and club levels.